mwouts/plotly_offline_export/README.md

 # plotly_offline_export
-Offline export of plotly plots
+Offline export of plotly plots to PNG and PDF files, based on the PhantomJS utility.